gitlabhq/omnibus-gitlab/doc/update/gitlab_11_changes.md

 If either of the above requirements are not satisfied, upgrade process will abort without making changes to user's existing installation.
-This is to ensure that users does not end up with a broken Gitlab due to these unsupported configurations.
+This is to ensure that users does not end up with a broken GitLab due to these unsupported configurations.

 ## Removed configurations